 You’re launching a new application.
 It’s exciting and you… Read More

 We have released our logentries_agent cookbook to supermarket.chef.io!
 You can check out the docs here, or I’ve developed the following brief tutorial to walk you through how to automate your installation of the Logentries Linux Agent in your own infrastructure.… Read More

 Just the other day I was hanging out with my developer buddy.
 We entered what we thought would be an interesting topic on how you cannot call an environment “DevOps” without analytics.

 But we soon were in a nerd war… Read More

-Containerization and micro-services are changing how development and operations teams design, build and monitor systems.
-Containerization of environments regularly results in systems with large numbers of dynamic and ephemeral instances that autoscale to meet demands on system load.
-In fact,… Read More
+Containerization and microservice architectures are commonly resulting in highly distributed systems with large numbers of dynamic and ephemeral instances that autoscale to meet demands on system load.
+It’s not uncommon to see clusters of thousands of container instances, where once… Read More